elamotte7/quarkus/README.md

 ## Testing Secured api

-First generate a valid JWT Token by running fr.util.GenerateToken
+First generate a valid JWT Token by running GenerateToken

 The result is :